cesarnml/cesarnml/README.md

 - 💬 Ask me about TypeScript, Python, NextJS, SvelteKit, Supabase
 - 📫 How to reach me: [@cesarnm](https://twitter.com/cesarnm)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Did you know that a programmer's favorite hangout spot is the foo bar?
-It's where all the functions get called!
+- ⚡ Fun fact: Did you know why programmers don't like to go camping? ...
+They are afraid of running into bugs.

 ### [Porfolio Coverage](https://github.com/cesarnml/portfolio-sveltekit)